 The Safeguarding Children in Education Settings (SCiES) team represent education settings at these meetings.
 This means that SCiES may contact the Designated Safeguarding Lead before a meeting to request our view regarding the lived experience of the young person.
 They contact us afterwards to give us an update.
+Schools may be invited to attend the meeting.

-Serious violence
+Serious Violence